zdanek/maverick/docs/current/README.md

  - The easiest way to write the images to SD card is using the excellent [Etcher](https://etcher.io/)

 ### Raspberry/Raspberry Lite Instructions
+The Raspberry Pi platform is a 'first class' supported platform in Maverick - ie. we aim to provide an optimal experience on this platform.
 Getting Maverick working on the Raspberry is straight forward.
-There are two images - Rasspberry Pi and Raspberry Pi Lite.
+There are two images - Raspberry Pi and Raspberry Pi Lite.
- - The 'Lite' version is targeted mainly at the single-core Raspberrys like the Model 1/2/3/Zero/Zero W/Model A.
  - The full version is optimised to use all cores and features of the more advanced quad-core CPU available in the Model A/B 3+/4.
+ - The 'Lite' version is targeted mainly at the single-core Raspberry boards like the Model 1/2/3/Zero/Zero W/Model A.
  - The 'Lite' version is stripped down to only run essential services at boot, and none of the Analysis services run by default.

 !> Note: The Full version will NOT work properly on the single core boards - in particular OpenCV and any related software will not run at all.